-No. Project Goals Supported Geographic Areas Needs Addressed Funding 7 Affordable Housing Rehabilitation/Construction Assistance Decent Affordable Housing Decent Housing Availability City of Santa Barbara - Other Decent Housing HOME EN: \$252,243 HOME CR: \$77,073 Description HOME Entitlement, Program Income and CHDO funds will be used to assist affordable housing developers in the rehabilitation, acquisition or construction of very-low and low-income rental housing units.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description Citywide Planned Activities To the extent possible, based upon Request for Proposals submissions and funding availability, HOME Entitlement, Program Income and CHDO funds will be used to assist affordable housing developers in the rehabilitation, acquisition or construction of very-low and low-income rental housing units.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 7 Affordable Housing Rehabilitation/Construction Assistance Decent Affordable Housing Decent Housing City of Santa Barbara - Other Decent Housing HOME CR: \$86,465 Description assist affordable ho and CHDO funds will be n the rehabilitation, ac ome rental housing unit on, acquisition or Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description Citywide Planned Activities and funding availal funds will be used oility, HOME Entitle to assist affordable uisition or construc equest for Proposals su ement, Program Income housing developers in tion of very-low and lo e and CHDO the

-No. Project Goals Supported Geographic Areas Needs Addressed Funding 8 Housing Rehabilitation Loan Program Decent Housing Availability City of Santa Barbara - Other Decent Housing CDBG RL: \$240,000 Description The City's Housing Rehabilitation Loan Program (HRLP) facili rehabilitation of low-income rental units.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities 10 households.
-Location Description Citywide, administration at 630 Garden St. Planned Activities The City's Housing Rehabilitation Loan Program (HRLP) factorized rehabilitation of low-income rental units.
-Preservation, enter and health and safety hazards are the main priorities of the based paint abatement is a component of the program and selected for rehab is tested.
-Elimination or encapsulation implemented if lead is detected.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 8 Housing Rehabilitation Loan Program Decent Housing Availability City of Santa Barbara - Other Decent Housing CDBG RL: \$240,000 Description The City's Housing Rehabilitation Loan Program (HRLP) facilitates the rehabilitation of low-income rental units.
+Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities 10 households.
+Location Description Citywide, administr ation at 630 Garde n St. Planned Activities Citywide, administration at 630 Garden St. To the extent possible, based upon Request for Proposals submission funding availability, the City's Housing Rehabilitation Loan Program facilitates the rehabilitation of low-income rental units.
+Preservation energy efficiency and health and safety hazards are the main priority the program.
+Lead-based paint abatement is a component of the program and every unit selected for rehab is tested.
+Elimination or encapsular remedies are implemented if lead is detected.

-No. Project Goals Supported Geographic Areas Needs Addressed Funding 9 Fair Housing Program CDBG Planning and Administration City of Santa Barbara - Other Planning for Housing and Community Development CDBG: \$9,095 CDBG PI: \$3,000 Description Using CDBG administration funds, the City's Fair Housing Program responds to inquiries, investigate reported cases of housing discrimination and educate the public on rights and responsibilities.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description Citywide, administered at 630 Garden St. Planned Activities See Description.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 9 Fair Housing Program CDBG Planning and Administration City of Santa Barbara - Other Planning for Housing and Community Development CDBG: \$8,669 CDBG PI: \$3,000 Description Using CDBG administration funds, the City's Fair Housing Program responds to inquiries, investigate reported cases of housing discrimination and educate the public on rights and responsibilities.
+Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description Citywide, administe ered at 630 Garden St. Planned Activities See Description.

-No. Project Goals Supported Geographic Areas Needs Addressed Funding 10 City Neighborhood Improvement Task Force Public Facilities and Infrastructure Improvements City of Santa Barbara - Other Public Facilities and Infrastructure CDBG: \$323,852 Description The NITF is an interdepartmental task force comprised of City staff from Public Works, Community Development, Fire, Police, and Parks & Rec., City Administrator and City Attorney.
-The NITF identifies and carries out neighborhood-improvement projects.
-Target Date for Completion 06/30/2022 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description Citywide, administe ered at 630 Garden St. Planned Activities The Eastside Neighborhood Park Renovation Project would provide a new playground, picnic area, flexible grass field, community garden upgrades, and additional recreational space in an underutilized and under-invested neighborhood park in Santa Barbara's Eastside neighborhood.
+No. Project Goals Supported Geographic Areas Needs Addressed Funding 10 City Neighborhood Improvement Task Force Public Facilities and Infrastructure Improvements City of Santa Barbara - Other Public Facilities and Infrastructure CDBG: \$573,838 Description Public Works, Com force comprised of City nt, Fire, Police, and Parl The NITF identifies and ks & Rec., Target Date for Completion 06/30/2023 Estimate the number and type of families that will benefit from the proposed activities n/a Location Description Citywide, administered at 630 Garden St. Planned Activities playground, picnic and additional recr area, flexible grass [.] eational space in ar vation Project would pr field, community garde n underutilized and und Eastside neighborhood n upgrades, er-invested